AaronLaw/hobototes-data-centric/hobototes-data-centric design.md

  I want to put the notice message in the front page of the website.
  Firstly, I think I should create an 'noticeboard' app to make it.
- Then, I think using flat page is ok for doing so.
+ Then, I think using flatpages is ok for doing so.

  https://docs.djangoproject.com/en/dev/ref/contrib/flatpages/